-We constructed H-R diagrams (HRDs) for each star-forming region, dereddening the photometry with the E(B-V) values derived in Section 4.2, and scaling it for the distance to M31.
-Derivation of two free parameters $(T{\text{eff}} \text{ and } E(B-V))$ by $\chi^2$ fitting requires at least four independent measurements; therefore it was possible only for a subset of the stars (Table 3, columns 6 and 7).
+We constructed H-R diagrams (HRD) for each star-forming region, dereddening the photometry with the E(B-V) values derived in Section 4.2, and scaling it for the distance to M31.
+Derivation of two free parameters $(T{\rm eff}$ and E(B-V)) by χ^2 fitting requires at least four independent measurements; therefore it was possible only for a subset of the measured stars (Table 3 columns 6, 7).
 For stars with measurements in fewer filters we adopted average E(B-V) values for the region, derived from the subsample with SED-fitting results, and also provided in Table 3.
-Figure 8 (partly published only in the online journal) shows an absolute-mag-dereddened-color diagram for each region, in F439W-F555W, F439W.
-Isochrones for log(ages) of 6.6, 7.0, 7.5, 8.0, 8.5 (years) are overplotted from Padua models (Marigo et al. 2008; Girardi et al. 2010) for solar metallicity.
-Initial-mass values of 5, 9, 15, 20, 40, and $60 M{\odot}$ are marked along each isochrone with diamonds of increasing size.
+Figure 8a (partly published only in the online version) shows an absolute-mag - dereddened-color diagram for each region, in F439W-F555W, F439W.
+Isochrones for log(ages) of 6.6, 7.0, 7.5, 8.0, 8.5 (years) are overplotted from Padua models (Marigo et al. 2008, Girardi et al. 2010) for solar metallicity.
+Initial-mass values of 5, 9, 15, 20, 40, and $60M{\odot}$ are marked along each isochrone with diamonds of increasing size.
 In each diagram we plot all the stars measured in the HST field(s), not just the stars in the targeted OB association of that field, since associations can be, and have been, defined in various ways, historically and from the present data, as will be discussed in the next section.
 Stars along the 4 Myr isochrone are seen in all regions, even the outermost ones, and often on 10 and 30 Myr isochrones as well.